Looking for some easy ways to help your children bond? Here are 10 ways to encourage sibling relationships…

 Probably around the time they have to guide their own children towards a constructive relationship ;).

 “Sweetie, that was so nice of you to give your sister some of your French fries!”

 “Thank you for sharing your building blocks with your brother – that is so kind of you!
 I know how much you love your blocks.”

 Instead of expecting them to behave one way – encourage their good behavior when you see it by complimenting them!
 This is another way to put out those positive reinforcement vibes.

-I try to take time each day to give out a minimum of 5 compliments.
+I try to take time each day to give out a minimum of 5 compliments, sprinkled throughout the day.